Skip to content

 ]

-• add Terraform variable:
+• add Terraform variable when calling the module:

 csr_files = ["server-cert-request.csr"]